-The main outcome of the HEADS project will be an Integrated Development Environment (IDE) supporting a domain specific modeling language and an operational methodology for specification, validation, deployment and evolution of software-intensive services distributed across the future computing continuum.
-The HEADS IDE will allow modeling the behavior of a service in a homogeneous HEADS modeling language while allowing the implementation of the service to be distributed over heterogeneous networks and devices.
-The HEADS IDE will be developed and released as open-source and extensible by a plugin mechanism and a framework to add support for additional platforms.
-Note that the HEADS IDE will not replace existing popular and widespread IDEs and frameworks, but will provide advanced support for making the necessary glue between all the distributed nodes, components, platforms and communication protocols and leverage a coherent seamless operational support for the largely distributed future computing continuum systems.
+The main outcome of the HEADS project is an Integrated Development Environment (IDE) supporting a domain specific modeling language and an operational methodology for specification, validation, deployment and evolution of software-intensive services distributed across the future computing continuum.
+The HEADS IDE allows modeling the behavior of a service in a homogeneous HEADS modeling language while allowing the implementation of the service to be distributed over heterogeneous networks and devices.
+The HEADS IDE is developed and released as open-source and extensible by a plugin mechanism and a framework to add support for additional platforms.
+Note that the HEADS IDE does not replace existing popular and widespread IDEs and frameworks, but will provide advanced support for making the necessary glue between all the distributed nodes, components, platforms and communication protocols and leverage a coherent seamless operational support for the largely distributed future computing continuum systems.

 Check out HEADS "Big Picture" in the following link: http://heads-project.eu/approach

 - Provided consolidated use case implementation applying and evaluating HEADS technologies.

 - Architecture for the HEADS code generation framework and implementation of a set of compilers:

 - Java, with extension targeting HEADS models@runtime platform